elastisys/kubeaware-cloudpool-proxy/README.md

 ## Developer notes

 ### Dependencies
+[dep](https://github.com/golang/dep) is used for dependency management.
+Make sure it is [installed](https://github.com/golang/dep/releases).

 To introduce a new dependency, add it to `Gopkg.toml`, edit some piece of code to import a package from the dependency, and then run: